Carla Crozier: Storylines

 The hospital soon saw the return of Carla and she instantly caused trouble by manipulating an abusive parent to drive drunk, causing him to crash into the hospital and kill Nurse Carmen Roberts (Theresa Healey).
 Carla began a relationship with former Paramedic Sam Aleni (Rene Naufahu) whom was on a downward spiral and turning to alcohol.
 When Bernie returned after being acquitted of assault, Carla promised she would divorce him and take all his money.
 The two were injured when an earthquake hit Ferndale and a bloodied Bernie insulted Carla, resulting in her battering him to death with a candlestick, framing the scene to look like a casualty from the quake.
 Not many were fooled by the act but Ellen stood by her sisters strong calls of innocence.
 Eventually Tiffany convinced Ellen of the truth after she unearthed evidence Carla had in fact committed the crime, and Carla confessed.
-She instantly grew scared of losing Sam and retracted her statement, resulting in the Police mistakingly believing Sam was the culprit and arresting him.
+She instantly grew scared of losing Sam and retracted her statement, resulting in the Police mistakenly believing Sam was the culprit and arresting him.
 Whilst in prison, Sam's grandfather died and an upset Carla admitted to her crime, leading to a bitter breakup.
 Carla returned home and slit her wrists.
 Devastated, Ellen had her sectioned in a local psychiatric unit and Sam was released as an innocent man.
 Ellen visited her sister in the unit but was physically accosted by her and blamed for her mental decline.
 After realising that the institution was not the best option for Carla, she was taken to live with their mother.